henrikdvn/CRSocket/paper/paper.md

 Both eventsource and sendevent resources may contain server-side event plugin mechanisms that can be used to implement authentication schemes, storage functionality and various types of event processing.

 ![Basic architecture](basicArchitecture.png)
+*Basic architecture.
+Illustrates how CRSocket objects interact with server resources to obtain unique identifiers and exchange CREvent objects*

+## Naming conventions

+* Classes and data types are named with medial capitals, starting with capital letters, e.g. "CRSocket".
+* Class instances (objects) and variables are named with medial capitals, starting with lowercase letters, e.g. "crSocket".
+* Server resource are named with lowercase letters only, e.g. "eventsource".

 # Acknowledgements